 So I give you.........

 I wanted some champagne coupes but I didn't want to spend a lot of money.
-I found the beautiful glasses pictured here at CB2 for an incredibly low price.
-Check out my DEAL OF THE DAY!
+I found the beautiful glasses pictured above at CB2 for an incredibly low price.

 The syrup from these Amarena Toschi Black Cherries in Syrup is perfect.
 It is viscous enough to sit on top of the whipped egg white.
 And you can use one of the cherries as an extra garnish if you like...pretty and delicious!
 You may also be able to find these cherries at an Italian market, if there is one near you.